jack-metcalfe/MetWorks-DeclarativeDI/README.md

 ### Document Rationale

 Any new library should include a short README explaining its purpose and dependencies.
 This keeps onboarding smooth and avoids hidden coupling.

-## Repository Management

-**Renaming this repository?**
-See the comprehensive guide: [docs/HOW-TO-RENAME-REPOSITORY.md](docs/HOW-TO-RENAME-REPOSITORY.md)

-The guide includes:
-- Step-by-step instructions for renaming on GitHub
-- List of all files that need to be updated
-- A helper script to find all repository references
-- Checklist for verifying the rename was successful